kraluc/AI_ML_week5_coupons_study/README.md

 3. Correlation plots

++ work in progress
   ![Correlation plots](images/correlations.jpg)

 ## Next Steps

 + Additional care should be taken to see if conditions were the same for the different education groups.
 In other words, need to see if something skews the data.
++ Update Correlation plot so it is based on density / normalized population instead of discrete values

 ## Grading Criteria